30 healthy, colourful recipes

-Eat the rainbow with our collection of healthy, cheerful and colourful recipes bursting with antioxidants, from rainbow smoothie bowls to harissa prawns, summer rolls, turmeric eggs and more
+Eat the rainbow with our collection of healthy, colourful recipes bursting with antioxidants, from rainbow smoothie bowls, to harissa prawns, summer rolls, turmeric eggs and more

 Our top 30 healthy colourful recipes

 Our vibrant supergreen smoothie is set to give you a boost inside and out.
-Super quick to make, this is a refreshing drink to take on the go while getting in those essential nutrients.
-Cucumber, spinach, lime and kiwi makes a great flavour combination and avocado adds a lovely creamy texture.
+Quick to make, this is a perfect drink to take on the go while getting in those essential nutrients.
+Cucumber, spinach, lime and kiwi makes a great flavour combination and avocado adds creamy texture.

 Smoothie bowls are the ultimate on-trend rainbow recipe, and we think our vibrant breakfast bowl is the perfect way to start the day with a whole lot of colour.
 Unleash your creative side when it comes to toppings.
 We have plenty more healthy breakfast ideas here.